Sussex Playwrights Honorary President and Vice President …

 Honorary Vice President

-In a role previously held by the actor Paul Moriarty, our new Honorary Vice President is a long-term Sussex Playwrights member
+In a role previously held by the actor Paul Moriarty, our Honorary Vice President is a long-term Sussex Playwrights member

 Playwright and screenwriter Judy Upton

 People on the River